Xe/site/blog/v-vvork-in-progress-2020-01-03.markdown

 have to guess, and I might get it wrong.
 I don't know if my benchmark is an entirely fair one, but given the lack of information on how to replicate it it's probably going to have to do.

+> Don’t ever, ever try to lie to the Internet, because they will catch you.
+They
+> will deconstruct your spin.
+They will remember everything you ever say for
+> eternity.
+\- Gabe Newell